 Moving In Day is the busiest day of the year at Selkirk hall.
-Selkirk hall is located in the most south eastern part of Princes Gardens, there are 7 other halls within this area, so on move in day there will be lots of activity, to avoid any confusion please read this page very carefully.
-This year, Moving In Day will be Saturday 1st October 2016.
+Selkirk Hall is located in the most south eastern part of Princes Gardens, there are 7 other halls within this area, so on move in day there will be lots of activity, to avoid any confusion please read this page very carefully.
+This year, Moving In Day will be Saturday 29th September 2018.

 Each room in Selkirk hall is en-suite and every room contains the following:a desk and chair, a desk lamp, wardrobe, wash basket, fan, several wall sockets, bathroom with shower and toilet, bulletin board (80cm x 100cm in size – ideal for small posters) and (of course) a bed for each resident.

 You have an Ethernet network port in your room, which is available for you to use once your computer is registered.
 The hall also has wireless internet access in the communal areas.
 There will be a telephone in your room; if you have not pre-registered then you will need to register to receive incoming calls (this is free).
 In order to use it for outgoing calls you will need to credit your account.
 Unfortunately, it is not possible to assign phone numbers to you until after you have arrived.

 Mail will be delivered to the hall if sent to the following address:

 There are some things that you will need to bring with you as they will not be provided for you: your own duvet, sheets, pillows, towels and hangers.
 There are several shops (e.g. Wilco) nearby on Kensington High Street for items you cannot bring with you.
 Alternatively, this company (unaffiliated with Imperial College) will deliver the items you need to the hall for the start of your stay.
 We cannot store your empty suitcases, so if at all possible please have them taken home.

 We have three formal dinners a year, the first will occur soon after you arrive.
 If you have black tie, please bring it but otherwise don’t worry, it’s not mandatory!